validmind/documentation/README.md

 ## Ship a static docs site

+The generated static site can be shipped or deployed as-is.

-Put the contents of `site/_site` into an AWS S3 bucket and open `index.html` in a browser, for example.
+For example, you should be able to deploy the contents of `site/_site` into an AWS S3 bucket that you point **docs.validmind.ai** to.